 How hard is it to get into U of Penn?

-The acceptance rate at the University of Pennsylvania is very selective and it stands at 5.9%.
+The acceptance rate at the University of Pennsylvania is very selective at 4.06%.
 Getting into UPenn requires a higher GPA, SAT, and ACT.
-However, you can increase your admission chances by applying via the Early Decision as its admit-rate is 14.9%.
+However, you can increase your admission chances by applying via the Early Decision as its admit rate is 14.9%.

 Is Cornell or UPenn easier to get into?

-Penn is more selective than Cornell regarding admit rate.
+Penn is more selective than Cornell with an acceptance of 4.06%.

 Among the Ivy League schools, Cornell is the easiest institution to get into.